github/codeql/docs/codeql/codeql-language-guides/javadoc.rst

 Javadoc
 =======

-You can use CodeQL to find errors in Javadoc comments in Java code.
+You can use CodeQL to find errors in Javadoc comments in Java/Kotlin code.

+.. include:: ../reusables/kotlin-beta-note.rst

 About analyzing Javadoc
 -----------------------